TrshPuppy/trsh_bot/README.md

 ### Filesystem:

-Upon startup the program will create the following EMPTY files w/i the same directory:
+Upon startup the program will create the following EMPTY files w/i the `/data` directory:

 ```
-api.json : for holding secured credentials including API key/ client secret etc. (Please refer to "mockApi.json" as a reference for formatting environment variables).
+data/api.json : for holding secured credentials including API key/ client secret etc. (Please refer to "mockApi.json" as a reference for formatting environment variables).
 ```

 ```